snowplow/dbt-snowplow-utils/README.md

 ### get_field ([source](macros/utils/cross_db/get_field.sql))

-This macro exists to make it easier to extract a field from our `unstruct_` and `contexts_` type columns for users in Snowflake, Databricks, and BigQuery (although you may prefer to use [`combine_column_versions`](#combine_column_versions-source) for BigQuery, as this manages multiple context versions and allows for extraction of multiple fields at the same time).
+This macro exists to make it easier to extract a field from our `unstruct_` and `contexts_` type columns for users in Snowflake, Databricks, and BigQuery (using a wildcard version number is only possible for BigQuery e.g. `column_name = 'contexts_nl_basjes_yauaa_context_1_*'`).
 The macro can handle type casting and selecting from arrays.

 **Returns:**